AMcCall22/Memory-Game-Space/README.md

 **Issues faced and resolved**

 - There was a dealy on the audio sound on clicking the planets.
 This was resolved....
 - Media queries were added in to compensate for any issues faced on mobile view.
-These mainly include dthe planet div height max-widht, as well as the modal sizes.
+These mainly include the planet div height max-width, as well as the modal sizes.
 - The hover class added to the planet div became 'sticky' on mobile screens.
 To compensate, a media query with a white border was added  which resolved the issue
+- The background image with background colour on mobile view was delayed on loading.
+This proved complex to resolve, and the end result is the loading of the images within the start modal without being displayed.
+This acts as a 'preload' and has resolved the issue.